Decision Making under Costly Sequential Information Acquisition: the Paradigm of Reversible and Irreversible Decisions: The general decision making model under costly sequential information

 Using that $C(q)>0$ and $\rho >0,$ we deduce that the optimal time must be $ \tau^{\ast} =0$ and $V(0) =G(0)$ follows.
 Similar arguments yield that $V(1)=G(1)$.

 For the reader's convenience, we highlight below the key steps for the derivation of (\ref{OP}).
-If $q\in \left( 0,1\right),$ there are two admissible, in general suboptimal, policies: i) the DM may immediately choose product $A$ or $B,$ without seeking any information about the latter or ii)\ she may spend some time, say $\left( 0,\varepsilon \right] $ with $ \varepsilon $ small, learning about $B$ before deciding which product to choose.
-Choices (i) and (ii) give, respectfully,
+If $q\in \left( 0,1\right),$ there are two admissible, in general suboptimal, policies: i) the DM may immediately choose product $A$ or $B,$ without seeking any information about the latter or ii)\ she may dedicate some time, say $\left( 0,\varepsilon \right] $ with $ \varepsilon $ small, learning about the unknown product $B$ before deciding which product to choose.
+Choices (i) and (ii) give, respectively,